Locally-Grown

 'British Wool' - well, that's wool from Britain?
 Well, yes and no.

-Many brands (across multiple sectors) label their products as using ‘British Wool’, but often their version of 'British Wool' refers to wool that is spun in Britain only.
-The wool initially originated from another country - most likely New Zealand, South Africa and Australia - the home of Geelong and Merino wools - and that of our own Scottish-spun wool yarn.
-Much like Scottish cashmere - Scottish cashmere is 'spun' in Scotland, but the goats from where the cashmere originates are roaming the plains of Mongolia and not the highlands of Scotland.
+Many brands, across multiple sectors - label their products as using ‘British Wool’, but often their version of 'British Wool' refers to wool that is spun in Britain only.
+The wool initially originates from another country - most likely New Zealand, South Africa and Australia - the home of Geelong and Merino wools - and that of our own Scottish-spun wool yarn.
+That yarn is washed, spun and dyed in Scotland.

 GIVING BACK